Parents and Carers should contact school as soon as possible (preferably before 9am) on the first day of their child's absence by:

 - Sport camp

-Leave of absence forms and guidelines can be downloaded below or collected from Pupil Reception.
+Exceptional circumstance request forms can be downloaded below or collected from Pupil Reception.
 Once school receives the completed application for absence in term time, the headteacher's response is then sent to parents, stating authorised/unauthorised leave, with an explanation where appropriate.

 Attendance Increases Success